Forestry and Outdoor Recreation

 Uses of these areas include, but are not limited to: hunting, berry picking, bird watching and sight-seeing.
 In order to qualify for a Disabled Access Trail Permit, a person must hold a valid WDNR Class A or Class B disability identification card as defined by WI State Statutes.
 County Forest Disabled Access Trail Permits are valid for one year at no cost, with the optional use of a gate key available for a deposit of $50.00.

 Are horses allowed on County Forest Trails?

 All County Forest roads and trails are open to horseback riding except for trails limited to Silent Sports (ski, bike, snowshoe) or designated for other special uses.
 Trails signed for walking only or Hunter/Hiking are also open to horseback riding.
-Oneida County currently has no designated horseback riding trails.
-On snowmobile or cross-country ski trails that are not designated as summer ATV or bike trails, horseback riding is permitted from May 1 to November 1 only.
+Oneida County currently does not have designated horseback riding trails.
+Horseback riding is permitted from May 1st to November 1st on snowmobile or cross-country ski trails that are not designated as summer ATV/UTV or bike trails.

 Are motorcycles allowed in the County Forest?

 Motorcycles, both off-road and street-legal, are allowed on forest trails and logging roads in the County Forest.
 If street legal, motorcycles are also allowed on County Forest roads.
 Motorcycles are not allowed on designated ATV/UTV trails or on groomed snowmobile trails.